HeyPuter/puter/README.md

 Puter can be used as:

 - An alternative to Dropbox, Google Drive, OneDrive, etc. with a fresh interface and powerful features.
-- Remote desktop environment for remote servers and workstations.
+- Remote desktop environment for servers and workstations.
 - A platform for building and hosting websites, web apps, and games.
 - A friendly, open-source project and community to learn about web development, cloud computing, distributed systems, and much more!